Artist Citation Award

 Design Collaboration: C. C. Young Senior Living Community

 Three at 1.2' w. by 15.2' h. each

 Two at 1.2' w. by 4.9' h. each

-Stained glass Entry Doors announce the chapel and differentiate it from the classrooms, galleries, theater, restaurant, health spa and offices that make up the Center for Arts & Education at The Point on the C. C. Young Assisted Living campus.
-Three Narrow Windows located directly opposite of entry doors are colorfully welcome visitors to the Chapel and direct one’s gaze to the Main Window.
+The two stained glass Entry Doors announce the Chapel, setting it apart from the classrooms, galleries, theater, restaurant, health spa and offices that comprise the rest of the Point & Pavilion here on the C. C. Young Assisted Living campus.
+Three Narrow Windows directly opposite of these doors colorfully greet visitors into the Chapel.
+Their movement in their design leads one’s gaze across to the Main Window.

 Thank you for the beautiful work you created and installed at The Point at CC Young.
 And thank you for posting the information about its creation and your background on your website.
 My father is moving to CC Young next month, and your artwork has provided profound comfort during this difficult transition in our lives after the loss of my mother.
 I wish she could have seen your creation but my sense is that she can.
 Your jewel box helps me feel closer to her and assured CC Young is the right place for my dad.